jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

      At a high level, the Cluster Administrator and Tenant Manager have almost identical controls for the Tenants within their scope; however, the Tenant Manager settings will always take precedence and override Cluster Administrator settings.
 Tenant Managers can give permission for Cluster Administrator to manage their tenants by enabling this option in ``Group Policy`` > ``Common Settings`` > ``Security``.
+"The Allow Cluster Admin to manage my tenant" is by default checked.

      .. figure:: _static/image_s4_3_15.png
         :align: center